gilzoide/unity-update-manager/README.md

   This is a limitation of Unity's job system.

   Read-only transform jobs, marked by the `[ReadOnlyTransformAccess]` attribute, don't have this restriction.
-- Although native container fields (`NativeArray`, `NativeList`...) are supported, the thread safety system provided by Unity is not applied to them.
+- Although native container fields (`NativeArray`, `NativeList`...) are supported in managed jobs, the thread safety system provided by Unity is not applied to them.
   Use them with care!